rockabox/Auxilium.js/README.md

   - params.cssNames `string` | `array` - Contains css class name or names in which to attach to an element.
   - params.events `object` - Contains event handlers to be attached to an element
   - params.innerHTML `string` - A string representation of DOM elements to attach as children to the ele
-  - params.innerElements `array` - An array containing elements to create as children
+  - params.nodes `array` - An array containing elements to create as children
   - params.children `array` - An array of HTMLNodes to append as children to the element

 **Returns**:  - ele The HTML element created with css and attributes added to passed from params